17 Daycare Essentials for Your Little One

 Everything you need to pack on the first day of school (and every day after).

 There’s a lot to keep track of when getting your child ready for daycare.
-You’ll want to pack extra clothes, breast milk, formula, or baby food, and any medications your child might need, as well as some standard “others” to keep them happy and healthy while away from home.
+You’ll want to pack extra clothes, breast milk, formula, baby food, and any medications your child might need, as well as some standard “others” to keep them happy and healthy while away from home.
 We’ve compiled a list to get you started and keep you organized, but it’s always a good idea to ask your daycare provider if they have any additional requests.

 After unpacking and cleaning out their daycare bag at the end of the day, restock and gather items in a centralized location (back in the bag if possible), so you don’t forget anything the next morning.
 It’s also a good idea to get in the habit of packing items in the same part of their bag each day.
 This way you can easily double-check things on the way out the door.
 Happy packing!